Sindhuinti/weather-forecast/README.md

 👩🏻‍💻  **Sindhu Inti**

-## Show your support

-Give a ⭐ to my project.
+Give a ⭐ to my project if you love it.